 Coeur d’Alene, Idaho, August 9, 2017.
-In this series, we have been discussing the complexity of real estate purchases, in some of the more common claims that buyers make after the purchase.
+We have been discussing the complexity of real estate purchases.
 This is part four of the four-part series.
-Buyers in Idaho need to accomplish their own due diligence and only in one-to four unit residential transactions do Idaho statutes alter the common law that requires the buyer beware.
+Buyers in Idaho need to accomplish their own due diligence.
+Only in one-to four unit residential transactions do Idaho statutes alter the common law that requires that buyers beware.
 Even in transactions where there is no fraud or mistake, or if the statutes do not apply because the purchase does not involve a one-to-four unit residential purchase, the buyer may still be able to bring a claim.

 The discussions in this four-part series are by no means exhaustive.
 Depending on the facts of a matter, other laws might apply.
 For instance, if someone selling investment property misrepresents or fails to disclose a defect of the property, the buyer may have a claim under the Idaho Consumer Protection Act (Idaho Code title 48, chapter 6).

 Under the Idaho Consumer Protection Act, the term goods includes, “any property, tangible or intangible, real, personal or mixed, . . ..”
 I.C. § 48-602(6).
 That definition conflicts with another part of the same statute that gives exceptions: “Nothing in this act shall apply to . . . [a]ctions or transactions permitted under laws administered by the state public utility commission or other regulatory body . . . acting under statutory authority of this state or the United States.”
 I.C. § 48-605(1).
 The reason it is contradictory is because the definition of “goods” would include bills of sale for personal property conveyed in a real property transaction, and the real property itself, the latter of which is regulated in one-to-four unit residential transactions by Idaho’s Property Condition Disclosure Act (“PCDA”).
 I.C. § 55-2501, et seq.